microsoft/azuredevopslabs/labs/vstsextend/kubernetes/readme.md

 Now you have all the required azure components to follow this lab.

-## Exercise 1: Configure Build and Release pipeline
+## Exercise 1: Configure Build pipeline

 Make sure that you have created the AKS project in your Azure DevOps organization through [Azure DevOps Demo Generator](http://azuredevopsdemogenerator.azurewebsites.net/?TemplateId=77372&Name=AKS) (as mentioned in pre-requisites).
 We will manually map Azure resources such as AKS and Azure Container Registry to the build and release definitions.